Let's learn how to grow cauliflower from seed in your garden. Cauliflower likes cool weather so grow it in early spring and late fall.

 You might not think of Texas when you think of cauliflower, but you should.
 If you like tender, mild cauliflower with butter melting over the top, you can grow it yourself, and it will taste better than anything you buy in a store.

-In this guide, you’ll learn how to grow cauliflower from seed in your backyard garden in cool weather, early spring and late fall if you live in or near Texas.
+In this guide, you’ll learn how to grow this delicious vegetable from seed in your backyard garden in cool weather, early spring and late fall if you live in or near Texas.
 We’ll walk through every step together, from seed to harvest, in simple, clear language.

 Cauliflower is a cool‑weather crop.
 That means it loves temperatures that feel like late winter or early spring to you.
 In much of Texas, that cool window is pretty short, but if you plan your timing right, you can squeeze in both a spring and a fall crop.